jbcodeforce/ML-studies/docs/genAI/rag.md

 * Start small with all the guard rail in place.
 * Using small LLM for embedding may lead to issues as some terms used in the knowledge based may not be part of the primary LLM corpus.
 If cost and skill are not an issue, then training its own LLM may be a better solution to reach higher quality, as even fine tuning a model may not bring enough quality to the responses.

+#### Assessing the quality of RAG systems

+Evaluating the performance of a RAG systems, brings its own challenges, specially the ability to retrieve relevant information.
+Traditional approach uses human annotations, or heuristic prompts.
+Annotations is time consuming and expensive, and subject to human biases.

+There are two new approaches to evaluate RAG, the Facts as a Function (FaaS) [Katranidis-Barany](https://arxiv.org/html/2403.03888v2) ot ARES (Automated Retrieval Augmented Generation Evaluation System)[](https://arxiv.org/html).
+With FaaS, a fact is a callable funtion using json objects, to improve the interpretability of the RAG evaluation.

+ARES uses LLM to generate query-passage-answer triples and then fine-tuned LLM judges to assess the RAG.
+It leverages both human annotated data and LLM generated ones.

 ### Vector Database

 The first vector databases were based on [FAISS](https://github.com/facebookresearch/faiss), a library for efficient similarity search and clustering of dense vectors.